-As an unlisted public company, shares in South Australian Produce Markets Limited (referred to as ‘SAPML’ or ‘the Company’) are not traded on the Australian Stock Exchange or any other share trading exchange system.
-To assist buyers and sellers with buying and selling SAPML shares, Ord Minnett has been appointed by the Company as SAPML’s dedicated share broker.
+As an unlisted public company, shares in South Australian Produce Markets Limited (referred to as ‘SAPML’ or ‘the Company’) are not traded on the Australian Stock Exchange or any other public share trading exchange system.
+To assist parties with buying and selling SAPML shares, Ord Minnett has been appointed by the Company as SAPML’s dedicated share broker.
 Ord Minnett has set up a Share Transfer Introduction Register (STIR) to provide an introduction forum for parties who want to buy or sell shares in the Company.

-In accordance with the Company’s Constitution a signed and witnessed original copy of the STANDARD TRANSFER FORM must be completed and sent to SAPML’s authorised share registry service provider, David Garry & Associates (whose details appear below), so as to enable the change of ownership to be put forward to the Company’s Board for formal approval and a new share certificate issued.
+In accordance with the Company’s Constitution, a signed and witnessed original SHARE TRANSFER FORM must be completed and sent to Ord Minnett, so that the change of ownership can be put forward to the Company’s Board for formal approval and a new share certificate issued.

-Please note that prior to 25 November 2013 the Company’s Constitution only permitted a transfer of shares to a person that came within the definition of one of the produce industry share classes namely, Grower, Wholesaler or Retailer, as defined in the Constitution.
-Since the Constitution was amended on 25 November 2013, shares may be acquired by and transferred to non-produce industry shareholders, however there are certain limitations that are set out in detail in the Constitution.
-We provide a short summary below however interested parties should consider the detailed provisions set out in the Constitution and take their own advice on the interpretation of those provisions:
+Please note that prior to 25 November 2013, the Company’s Constitution only permitted a transfer of shares to a person that came within the definition of one of the produce industry share classes namely, Grower, Wholesaler or Retailer, as defined in the Constitution.
+Since the Constitution was amended on 25 November 2013, shares may be acquired by and transferred to non-produce industry shareholders, although there are certain limitations on these transfers which are set out in detail in the Constitution.
+A short summary is set out below, but interested parties should consider the detailed provisions set out in the Constitution and take their own advice on the interpretation of those provisions:

 IMPORTANT NOTE: The Board of Directors of the Company is entrusted with the duty of upholding the Constitution and is entitled to refuse to register a proposed share transfer if it forms the view that the proposed transfer is likely to offend the limitations noted above or other requirements of the Constitution.
 Accordingly, it is up to the parties to a proposed share transfer to ensure that any agreement for the sale and purchase of the Company’s shares complies with the requirements of the Constitution and is made conditional on the Board’s final approval and registration.